MZanggl/ioc-node/README.md

 }
 ```

-You can bind the dependencies using
+You can inject dependencies using

 ```javascript
 ioc.bind('userService', () => new UserService(new Database))